Scott Sorensen: 2023

 In round 9, Sorensen played his 50th NRL game for the Penrith Panthers in a 12-8 shock loss to the Wests Tigers.
 In round 11 of the 2023 NRL season, Sorensen scored two tries for Penrith during their 48-4 victory over the Sydney Roosters.

 Sorensen played 23 games for Penrith in the 2023 NRL season including the club's 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.
 In the final minute of the match, Sorensen sealed the result by retrieving an offload by Broncos fullback Reece Walsh after a threatening run.

 2024

 Sorensen played 16 matches for Penrith in the 2024 NRL season.
 On 6 October, he won the 2024 NRL Grand Final with the Penrith outfit, the fourth consecutive premiership victory for the side.

 2025

 Sorensen played 18 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
 He played in Penrith's narrow preliminary final loss against Brisbane.

+2026

+On 25 February 2026, the Perth Bears announced they had signed Sorensen on a two year deal beginning in 2027.